ncatlab/nlab-content/pages/3/8/0/1/11083/content.md

 =--

-More specifically, the following class of examples plays a special role in the theory, as the encode what it takes for a pre-smooth groupoid to be a genuinely smooth groupoid.
+More specifically, the following class of examples plays a special role in the theory, as they encode what it takes for a pre-smooth groupoid to be a genuinely smooth groupoid.

 +-- {: .num_example #GroupoidOfCover}
 ###### Example